 A student matriculating at Norfolk State University in a master’s degree program will be expected to complete all requirements for his/her degree within a four-calendar year period.
 Doctoral and terminal degree students must complete degree requirements within a seven-calendar year period.

 A reasonable exception to the time limit may be granted to a student by written petition to the Graduate Program Coordinator prior to the expiration of the time limit.
 Exceptions are granted for one year and only two exceptions are allowed.
 Students requesting an exception must also submit a plan of action for completing all degree requirements.

 Re-admission is required when a student has not enrolled in classes for one or more semesters and has not, during that time, been enrolled in a continuous registration course.
 To be readmitted, a student must submit a completed readmission application (see http://www.nsu.edu/applyonline).
 Re-admission is granted upon recommendation of the Graduate Program Admissions Committee.
 The re-admitted student must consult with his/her academic advisor regarding the conditions of readmission and to determine if any of the courses previously taken will count toward the fulfillment of degree requirements.

 A student who does not maintain continuous enrollment (summer semesters not included) will follow the degree completion requirements specified in the University Catalog issued the year of readmission.

 Re-Admission After the Time Limitation Has Passed

 A new application is required for readmission to a graduate program after the time limitation has lapsed for completing degree requirements.
-The student’s application and academic record will be reviewed by the Graduate Program Admissions Committee under the current University, School of Graduate Studies, and program policies.
+The Graduate Program Admissions Committee will review the student’s application and academic record under the current University, School of Graduate Studies, and program policies.
 If admission is granted, the student will be informed of the provisions of readmission and whether any of the courses taken previously will be applied toward the degree.